Sattu01/Sattu01/README.md

 - 👋 Hi, I’m Satyam Verma.
-- 👀 I’m interested in Quantum Computing and communication.
+- 👀 I’m interested in Quantum Computing, communication, and Quantum Optics.
-- 🌱 I’m currently learning Quantum computing and Python, machine learning.
+- 🌱 I’m currently learning Superconducting qubits design and calibration.
 - 💞️ I’m looking to collaborate on any project related to the area mentioned above.
-- 📫 How to reach me, vermasatyam137@gmail.com
+- 📫 How to reach me: vermasatyam137@gmail.com
 -
 <!---
 Sattu01/Sattu01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.